whiteclover/Medoly/docs/rest_service.rst

 .. code-block:: json

-    {"id":1,"content":"Hello, World!"}
+    {"id":1,"content":"Hello, Guest!"}

 You can customize the greeting with an optional name parameter in the query string::

     http://localhost:8080/greeting?name=User

-The name parameter value overrides the default value of "World" and is reflected in the response:
+The name parameter value overrides the default value of "Guest" and is reflected in the response:

 .. code-block:: json

-    {"id":1,"content":"Hello, User!"}
+    {"id":1,"content":"Hello, Guest!"}

 Create a model class